ThinkUpLLC/ThinkUp/docs/source/userguide/listings/twitter/post_listings.rst

 ThinkUp displays the sum of the total number of old-style retweets it has counted as well as the number of native retweets Twitter has reported.

+The number of retweets ThinkUp displays is the sum of two numbers: the number of old-style retweets it has counted and either the number of native retweets Twitter has reported or the number of native retweets it has in its database (whichever is larger).

 .. admonition:: Note on Retweet Counts Prior to Beta 13

     Prior to beta 13, some tweets' retweet counts got set at Twitter's max of 100.
 As of beta 13, retweet counts are